austinhoag/playlistmaker/README.md

 # playlistmaker
-Makes a recommended iTunes playlist from an existing iTunes library
+Makes a recommended iTunes playlist from an existing iTunes library.
+The code looks through a provided iTunes library xml file for your most-played tracks and finds other tracks in your library which are similar and builds a playlist based off of them.

 ## REQUIREMENTS
 sqlalchemy - python package which is used to create and interact with an SQLite database.